hasantezcan/hasantezcan.github.io/_posts/2018-04-01-Robot-Localization.md

 {: refdef}
 <em>Figure 1: Environment of the robot </em>

 The agent can move within an area of 6 square tiles.
 In the mini-warehouse there is one shelf located between tiles $$S_1$$ and $$S_6$$ and a second shelf between $$S_6$$ and $$S_5$$.
-In the AI jargon one may say, that the environment of the agent consists of six descrete states.
+In the technical jargon one may say, that the environment of the agent consists of six descrete states.
 The time is also descrete.
-At each subsequent time step the robot changes his position with a probability of 80% and moves randomly to a different neighboring tile.
+At each subsequent time step the robot is programmed to change its position with a probability of 80% and moves randomly to a different neighboring tile.
 As soon as the robot makes a move, we receive four readings from the sensing system.

 {:refdef: style="text-align: center;"}
 ![alt text](https://raw.githubusercontent.com/dtransposed/dtransposed.github.io/master/assets/2/28.png "Example"){:height="100%" width="100%"}